drili/PHP_OOP_PROJECT-PT/README.md

     - New database and new admin user will be created upon payment
     - Information will be sent to user email
     - Function to check if monthly billing has been paid.
 Make application unaccessable if payment returns failure/error.
+- [ ] Add WebSocket for updates etc / different use cases